 9. Consider Adding an Unholy Upgrade

-If your tadpole is dead-set on seeing as much as they can in one night, we can't recommend the Halloween Horror Nights Express Pass enough.
-Similar to the Universal Orlando Standard Express pass, it allows you to skip the line once per house during the night and is the only way you're just about guaranteed to see every house.
+If your tadpole is dead-set on seeing as much as they can in one night, we highly recommend the Halloween Horror Nights Express Pass.
+Similar to the Universal Orlando Standard Express pass, it allows you to skip the line once per house during the night.
+It's also the only way you're just about guaranteed to see every house.
 If you're trying to be wallet-friendly, consider opting for the Scream Early Ticket which is only $35 per frog.
-This allows you to enter the park from 3 to 5 p.m. and then start getting in line for houses as late as 6 p.m. — a full half hour prior to the official opening time!
-Scream Early normally gets you into around two houses before Universal opens the gates and all the other frogs start flooding in.
+This allows you to enter the park from 3 to 5 p.m.
+You can then start getting in line for houses as late as 6 p.m. — a full half hour prior to the official opening time!
+Early entry normally gets you into around two houses before Universal opens the gates and all the other frogs start flooding in.

 Are you taking your teens to Halloween Horror Nights?
 What are they most excited to do?
 Let us know in the comments below!